uviclibraries/rstudio/basics-interface.md

 You can type commands directly into the console, like a scratch pad.
 It also displays outputs, messages, and errors.

-You might prefer to use the console for immediate execution, or testing of small code snippets or commands.
+You might prefer to use the console for immediate execution or testing of small code snippets or commands.

+When you close RStudio, nothing that was written in the console is saved.
+So if you want to be able to use your code in the future without needing to retype it, write it in the code editor, where it will be saved for future use.

 ### 1.3 Files/Plots/Packages/Help Pane: